In the wake of the omicron wave, single parents are drowning

 “I have a lot of other single parent friends who have experienced this, too,” Warner says.
 “At one point I had to get an MRI, and they were horrified that I brought him.
 He came when I went to the orthopedic surgeon a couple of weeks ago for a follow-up appointment.
 But what am I supposed to do?
 I can’t leave him at home, and school was not in session.”

-And alternative arrangements are expensive, says Jessica Dillman, a single mom in Washington D.C. who has her groceries delivered because her toddler daughter is not yet old enough to wear a mask.
+And alternative arrangements are expensive, says Jessica Dillman, a single mom in D.C. who has her groceries delivered because her toddler daughter is not yet old enough to wear a mask.
 “My groceries cost 20 to 25 percent more than what they would if I felt safe enough to take her into a grocery store with me,” she says.
-Any time Dillman leaves the house without her daughter, she says, she pays a babysitter $20 per hour — the going rate in her area — to stay with her child.
+Anytime Dillman leaves the house without her daughter, she says, she pays a babysitter $20 per hour — the going rate in her area — to stay with her child.

-Such outings are rare; Dillman works from home for a public relations firm, and she has postponed enrolling her daughter in daycare while the omicron variant is still rampant.
+Such outings are rare; Dillman works from home for a public relations firm, and she has postponed enrolling her daughter in day care while the omicron variant is still rampant.
 So for now, Dillman’s days remain a blur of nonstop multitasking.

 “The chores, the work, keeping a home running entirely on my own, trying not to let anyone else down.
 I’m tired.
 I’m anxious.
 It’s winter.
 Everything is harder in the winter,” she says.
 “It honestly just never ends.”